Reasonal | 2024 | reasonal.co | App Store

 Source: National Association of Colleges and Employers (NACE), World Economic Forum, 2020

-Goal: to create an app that teaches logic and problem-solving skills as effectively as Duolingo teaches languages
+Goal: to create an app that teaches critical thinking as effectively as Duolingo teaches languages

 With 500 million users Duolingo was obviously doing something right.
 But in order to understand what exactly, I needed to get down to the root problem first.
 There were several questions that needed to be answered: